KaiNorberg/PatchworkOS/README.md

 So, finally, I can explain why I've decided to do this.
 It does seem overly complicated at first glance.
 There are three reasons in total.

 The first is that I want Patchwork to be easy to expand upon.
-Normally, to just implement a single system call requires large portions of the OS to be modified, but with Patchwork, it's just a matter of adding a new file to the filesystem.
+Normally, to just implement a single system call requires large portions of the OS to be modified and a whole new API to learn, but with Patchwork, it's just a matter of adding a new file.

 The second reason is that it makes using the shell far more interesting, there is no need for special functions or any other magic keywords to for instance use sockets, all it takes is opening and reading from files.